 - Stable patients: Send serum β-hCG and arrange or perform a pelvic ultrasound (e.g., or formal ultrasound) regardless of β-hCG level.

 Serum β-hCG level

 - Increased β-hCG is verifiable from the eighth day after ovulation.

-- β-hCG discriminatory level: the β-hCG level at which an intrauterine pregnancy should be visible on ultrasound.
+- β-hCG discriminatory level: the β-hCG level at which an IUP is typically visible on ultrasound

 - Better diagnostic accuracy than a single β-hCG level in differentiating intrauterine from ectopic pregnancies